JadeOfMaar/KSP-TheSpice/README.md

   * Snacks!
   * IFI
 * Wild Blue Industries:
+  * Wild Blue Tools : _Enables the KSC to locally store the spices from recovered vessels, and fill vessels on launch as far as the local storage (and the player's wallet) allows.
+Installs Spice tank options into storage devices in MOLE, Pathfinder and Buffalo._
   * MOLE : _Enables experiments that require time and resource samples.
-Because it's only right that this needs to be done to learn how The Spice directly affects The Kerbal.
-The Spice, in turn, will install tank options into a number of parts here._
+Because it's only right that this needs to be done to learn how The Spice directly affects The Kerbal._